Prag8855/aab/content/guides/residence-permit.md

 ## Need help?

-An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
+An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of your residence permit application.
 It costs €500 to €2,000.[^14] Your employer might pay for it, or hire someone to help you.
 Some organisations can also help you for free.

 **[Where to ask immigration questions ➞](/guides/questions-about-berlin#immigration-questions)**